richardtallent/vue-simple-calendar/README.md

 Tips:

 * The component will fill its parent's height and width, so be sure the parent has a minimum height that looks good.
-* This is a pure component, it doesn't change its own state, so clicking the previous/next buttons don't do anything unless you provide a `show-date` attribute and update that attribute when the component fires the `setShowDate` event.
+* This is a pure component, it doesn't change its own state, so clicking the previous/next buttons don't do anything unless you provide a `show-date` attribute and update that attribute when the component fires the `show-date-changed` event.

 Here's a minimal application example for a calendar with no events, but styled with the default theme and the US holidays theme: